Understanding and Mitigating the Impacts of Differentially Private Census Data on State Level Redistricting: Counting Majority-Minority Districts with Noise

+We begin with a case study of Georgia state house plans, then extend the analysis to 50 state legislative geographies.
+The Georgia house serves as a good illustrative geography due to its significant Black population and large legislature.

 We examine the \emph{MMD discrepancy} of plans generated using the DEMO dataset: $\mmd_\ddp(\plan) - \mmd_\sfo(\plan)$.
 We measure the \emph{mean MMD discrepancy} and the \emph{non-zero discrepancy rate}---the fraction of plans with non-zero MMD discrepancy.
-Section~\ref{sec:mmd_A} shows that MMD discrepancies can be significant, using the GA state house as a case study.
-It argues that, even so, the Gingles 1 test can continue to be used as is.
-Section~\ref{sec:mmd_B} explores the phenomenon of MMD discrepancies more deeply.